mvysny/vok-orm/README.md

 ### Full-Text Filters

-In order for the [FullTextFilter] to work, you must create a proper full-text index in your database for the column being matched.
+In order for the `FullTextFilter` filter to work, you must create a proper full-text index in your database for the column being matched.
 Please see the documentation for individual databases below.